apache/trafficcontrol/docs/source/api/v2/isos.rst

 	.. seealso:: :ref:`to-api-osversions`

 :rootPass: The password used by the generated system image's ``root`` user
-:stream:   An optional string that must be 'yes' or 'no' (Default: no) - if it is given and is 'yes', the response payload will be the content of the ISO rather than the normal JSON response

-	.. note:: This is called 'stream' because it is implemented by writing the results of the ISO compression process directly into the TCP streaming socket after sending the necessary HTTP headers.
-As a result, this is much faster and more space-efficient than `"stream": "no"` (which will first write the entire ISO to disk, then return a URL that can be used to download it) and so it is recommended in most cases that this be "yes".

 .. code-block:: http
 	:caption: Request Example